AnomaMind: Agentic Time Series Anomaly Detection with Tool-Augmented Reasoning: Introduction

 We argue that these limitations stem from a fundamental mismatch between how anomaly detection is commonly formulated and how it is carried out in practice~\cite{cheng2026position}.
-In real-world scenarios, anomaly detection rarely reduces to a single scoring or prediction step.
-Instead, it typically unfolds as a sequential decision-making process, in which analysts progressively narrow down suspicious intervals, selectively examine informative signals, and refine judgments based on intermediate findings~\cite{goswamimoment}.
-Decisions made at earlier stages directly influence what evidence is gathered next and how subsequent analyses are conducted~\cite{jiang2024empowering}.
-However, such iterative and adaptive processes are difficult to capture within conventional model-centric formulations, which treat anomaly detection as a static mapping from inputs to anomaly scores and provide limited support for dynamic reasoning or decision revision during inference~\cite{russell2024aad,liu2025large}.
-These observations motivate moving beyond isolated predictive models toward agentic time series systems that organize anomaly detection as a system-level reasoning and decision process, integrating evidence acquisition, analysis, and refinement within a coherent and adaptive workflow.
+In real-world scenarios, TSAD rarely reduces to a single scoring step, rather than a fixed one-shot classification problem.
+Instead, it typically unfolds as a sequential decision-making process, where analysts progressively narrow down suspicious intervals, examine informative evidence, and update judgments based on intermediate findings~\cite{gu2024anomalygpt}.
+Decisions made at earlier stages influence what evidence is gathered next and how subsequent analyses are conducted across temporal scales and contextual assumptions~\cite{jiang2024empowering}.
+However, conventional model-centric formulations are not designed to represent such diagnostic procedures~\cite{yang2025refining}.
+These observations motivate moving beyond isolated predictive models toward agentic time series systems that organize anomaly detection as a system-level reasoning and decision process, integrating evidence acquisition, analysis, and refinement within an adaptive workflow.